openebs/openebs/GOVERNANCE.md

 required LGTM count to merge a code change into the project.

 Reviewers are part of the organization but do not have write access.
-Becoming a reviewer is a core aspect in the journey to becoming a maintainer.
+Becoming a reviewer is a core aspect of the journey to becoming a maintainer.

 ## Adding maintainers